farrajota/project-serverless-etl-pipeline/README.md

 ### Installing AWS SAM

-Installing AWS Serverless Application Model (SAM) is rather simple and requires you to have docker, aws cli and pip installed in your machine.
-To install AWS SAM you can follow the official install guide in AWS: https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html
+Installing AWS Serverless Application Model (SAM) is simple and requires you to have docker, aws cli and pip installed in your machine.
+To install AWS SAM, you can follow the official install guide from AWS: https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html

-### Getting an AWS account for programmatic access
+### Getting an AWS account

-If you do not have an aws account you first need to create one before proceeding any further.
-To do so, follow the official guide here: https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/
+If you do not have an aws account with programmatic access, you first need to create one before proceeding any further.
+To do so, follow the official guide here and create an account: https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/

-When you get access to AWS services, create an account for programmatic access (and console access as well) in order to be able to deploy the pipeline in the aws cloud.
+When getting access to AWS services, create an account for programmatic access (and console access as well) in order to be able to deploy the pipeline in the aws cloud.
 This short [youtube video](https://www.youtube.com/watch?v=TbzbrkaB_Uo) should help you create one in case you don't know yet how to do it.

 ## Getting started

 Before proceeding to deploy the architecture, you will need to define two environment vars containing your aws's access key and secrets.
-You can set them up by doing the following:
+To set them up, do the following commands in a terminal window:

 ```bash
 export AWS_ACCESS_KEY=<your_access_key>
 export AWS_SECRET_KEY=<your_secret_key>
 ```

-After this is done, in order to deploy and test the architecture you need to build, package and deploy the architecture to aws cloud.
-Then, to really test the architecture, some dummy data is needed to be generated in order to see the pipeline working.
+After this is done, in order to deploy and test the architecture, you need to build, package and deploy the architecture template to aws cloud.
+Afterwards, to really test the architecture, some dummy data needs to be generated in order to see the pipeline working as expected.

-To simplify these processs, several macros are available in the `Makefile` in the root of this repo.
+To simplify these processes, several macros are available in the `Makefile` in the root of this repo.

-The next sections follows the 4 steps to start using and testing the pipeline:
+The next sections follows the 4 steps needed to start using and testing the pipeline:

-1. Build the code
+1. Building the source code
-2. Package the code and generate a cloudformation template
+2. Packaging the code and generate a cloudformation template
 3. Deploy the cloudformation template to aws cloud
 4. Generate dummy data to test the pipeline